Mendeir/C-Primer/C++Primer/Sources/Chapter01/README.md

 > What happens in the program presented in this section if the input values are all equal?
 What if there are no duplicated values?

+<p>&nbsp</p>

+> **Answer:** Based on the code given, if all the input values are equal, then the program will continue to get input from the user continously until it detects another statement or end-of-file key.

 ## Exercise 1.18:
 > Compile and run the program from this section giving it only equal values as input.
 Run it again giving it values in which no number is